thi-ng/umbrella/packages/equiv/README.md

 ## About

-Deep equivalence checking for any data types.
+Extensible deep equivalence checking for any data types.
 Supports:

 - JS primitives
 - arrays